drreynolds/Math6370-codes/Problems.md

 Key learning topics:

-* `RAJA::ReduceMinLoc` reduction construct -- determine "best" initial condition index
+* Definition of external functions that are callable from either CPU or GPU code.
-* then repeat computation once on host to determine `pt` location for global minimum
+* Custom reducer for `Kokkos::parallel_reduce` -- allows us to identify (x,y) leading to global minimum on GPU, with result automatically transferred to CPU.

 ## chemistry